Zhou Botong: Martial arts and skills

+Zhou Botong is a formidable martial artist and his best-known skills are the 72 Styles Vacant Fist, which he created to counter Hong Qigong's Eighteen Dragon-Subduing Palms, and the Technique of Ambidexterity, which allows him to use two different fighting styles (one with each hand) at the same time.

-In other media
+In adaptations

-Notable actors/actresses who have portrayed Zhou Botong in films and television series include Philip Kwok (1977–1981), Carina Lau (1993), Liu Kai-chi (1993) and Wayne Lai (1994–1995).
+Notable actors and actresses who have portrayed Zhou Botong in films and television series include Philip Kwok (1977–1981), Carina Lau (1993), Liu Kai-chi (1993) and Wayne Lai (1994–1995).

-Zhou Botong was a playable character in the 2008 PC fighting game Street Fighter Online: Mouse Generation.
+Zhou Botong is a playable character in the 2008 PC fighting game Street Fighter Online: Mouse Generation.